 First, make lists of the points and provide each with short descriptions.
 Then, you can make separate maps of the points if needed.
 The lists and maps help you decide which ZIP points you want to prioritise and work with.

 Identify the Z-points on the map.
-To develop a zoom point further, make a separate map that has a very high level of detail.
-Often, you need to use additional sources, such as the Internet, library or consult experts.
+To develop a zoom point further, make a separate map with a very high level of detail.
+Often, you need to use additional sources, such as the Internet, library or subject matter experts.

-An example of a zoom map is one that explores technical and human machine interactions and interfaces.
+See example below: Zoom map that explores technical and human-machine interactions and interfaces.
 (Stig M. Henriksen et. al. NTNU 2016)